m4cd4r4/azure-practice-exam-platform/docs/cost-analysis/ultra-low-cost-architecture.md

 ## 🎨 The Bottom Line

-**Total realistic cost for impressive portfolio project**: **$0-15/month**
+**Total realistic cost for this portfolio project**: **$0-15/month**

-This cost optimization story itself becomes a valuable talking point in interviews - showing both technical skills and business acumen!
+This cost optimization story itself shows both technical skills and business acumen!